Lykkedk/SuperPlayer-v3.0/README.md

 This is intended to be a new howto for a new release of SuperPlayer.
 I have a working BLE (Bluetooth low energy) remote controller on the go, for controlling the Camilladsp volume / play & pause and other stuff.\
 The controller is an ESP32 on battery; it's still under heavy development but look out for it here eventually!
-I will also write a guide howto setup diyaudio user [ pi r ]'s excellent samplerate switcher for automatic switching between samplerates in conjunction\
+I will also write a guide howto setup diyaudio user [pi r]'s excellent samplerate switcher for automatic switching between samplerates in conjunction\
 with Camilladsp ofcause...
-My old original SuperPlayer is deprecated now, and i really like the way [pi r] handled and created her script's...
+My old original SuperPlayer is deprecated now, and i really like the way [pi r] handled this...

 #### Table of Contents
 1. [The Camilla GUI & Camilladsp installer script](#Installer-script)
 2. [Example2](#example2)
 3. [Third Example](#third-example)
 4. [Fourth Example](#fourth-examplehttpwwwfourthexamplecom)

 #### Installer-script